Price Up, Open Interest Down: Short Covering or Profit Taking?

 AnomIQ Deep Dive at 15:06 UTC, ninety minutes after the second spike.

 Volume Z-Score: −1.73.
 Volume is below average, typical after a cascade discharges.
-The 60m NTI has shifted to −10.4.
+The 60m Net Taker Imbalance has shifted to −10.4.
 The hourly regime that held +3.5 to +5.9 through the monitoring phase has flipped negative.
 The prior buy-dominant hourly regime is gone.
 Sellers are the dominant takers.

 Relative Price Impact: 0.513.
 From the 9+ readings during the setup phase, to the 4–7 readings during the monitoring phase, to sub-1 in the aftermath.
 The book has recovered depth.
 No conditions for another cascade.